turingschool-projects/kwk-level3-swift/sessions/playgrounds/commands_and_functions_lab.markdown

 * Click the "Learn to Code 1" box
 * Go through the introductory slides

-Now you enter the tutorials.
-Notice on the left side that you'll have instructions and do your programming.
-On the right is a virtual world where your instructions will get executed.
+Now enter the tutorials.
+Notice on the left side that you'll have instructions and that you'll do your programming here.
+On the right side is a virtual world where your instructions will get executed.

 ### Tutorial Work

 It's better to move slowly and carefully than to blast through these as quickly as possible.
-During this session you should complete all the "Expected" tutorials and, if you have time, continue into the "Extension".
+During this session you should complete all the "Expected" tutorials and, if you have time, continue into the "Extensions".

 #### Expected